devetry/skills-front-end/assignments/word-up/README.md

 #### 2. Time Remaining

-In the `render` function in `wordup.js`, update the *Time Remaining* data on the scoreboard.
+In the pregame section of `index.html`, make the time remaining update with the correct value.

-- For reference, we do something fairly similar in the line above, to set the current score.
+- For reference, we do something fairly similar a couple lines below, to set the current score.

 *Confirmation:*

 - You should see that the time appears on initial page load.
 - Even better, you should also see that the time starts to count down when New Game button is clicked!
-The reason this works is that, each second, the `startTimer` function is updating the model and re-invoking `render`.
+The reason this works is that, each second, the `startTimer` function is updating `data`, and Vue keeps `data` in sync with our html template.
-- You will also notice that every time the timer ticks, the user's text input is wiped clear from the textbox.
-That's not good!
-We will fix this soon.

 #### 3. Focus the Textbox

 Another thing that should happen, just to make the user experience a little better, is that the textbox should automatically receive "focus", so that the user can start typing immediately without having to physically click on it.

-- In the `render` function, use the jQuery `.focus` method to give focus to the textbox.
+See if you can find an example of this by googling "html input autofocus".

+- Add the `autofocus` attribute to your `<input type="text"/>`.

 *Confirmation:*